huggingface/hub-docs/docs/hub/spaces-sdks-docker-livebook.md

 **Livebook** is an open-source tool for writing interactive code notebooks in [Elixir](https://elixir-lang.org/).
 It's part of a growing collection of Elixir tools for [numerical computing](https://github.com/elixir-nx/nx), [data science](https://github.com/elixir-nx/explorer), and [Machine Learning](https://github.com/elixir-nx/bumblebee).

+Some of Livebook's most exciting features are:

+- **Reproducible workflows**: Livebook runs your code in a predictable order, all the way down to package management
+- **Smart cells**: perform complex tasks, such as data manipulation and running machine learning models, with a few clicks using Livebook's extensible notebook cells
+- **Elixir powered**: use the power of the Elixir programming language to write concurrent and distributed notebooks that scale beyond your machine

-To learn more about it, visit [Livebook's website](https://livebook.dev/).
-Or you can follow its [Twitter](https://twitter.com/livebookdev) and [blog](https://news.livebook.dev/) to keep up with new features and updates.
+To learn more about it, watch this [15-minute video](https://www.youtube.com/watch?v=EhSNXWkji6o).
+Or visit [Livebook's website](https://livebook.dev/).
+Or follow its [Twitter](https://twitter.com/livebookdev) and [blog](https://news.livebook.dev/) to keep up with new features and updates.

 ## Your first Livebook Space